swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-14-reproduce-the-ml-experiment-with-dvc.md

     python3.13 src/train.py data/prepared model
 ```

-The values of the parameters is `train` which includes all the `train`
+The values of the parameters are `train` which includes all the `train`
 parameters referenced in the `params.yaml` file.

 This stage has the `src/train.py`, the `src/utils/seed.py` and `data/prepared`